Anti-dumping duty, 'countervailing' and other trade defence measures

 There are also special rules for developing countries to provide some scope for maintaining export subsidies under certain conditions.

 The Safeguards Agreement is one of 3 WTO principal trade defence agreements.
-The UK and the EC are party to all the agreements, which are and can be applied across all EU member states.
+The UK and the EU are party to all the agreements, which are and can be applied across all EU member states.

 This agreement differs from the other 2 as countries are entitled to take action in cases of unfair foreign competition arising from either anti-dumping, anti-subsidy, or both.
-The EC uses an independent mediator to guarantee fairness and the right of defence in trade proceedings.
+The EU uses an independent mediator to guarantee fairness and the right of defence in trade proceedings.

 Safeguards do not cover traders’ allegations that the competition is unfair.
 They allow a WTO member to temporarily restrict imports of a product to protect a specific domestic industry.
 This could occur because unforeseen surges in imports cause or threaten to cause serious damage to that particular industry.